-**Update on Coronavirus and Canadian Work Permit: Canada is still accepting work permit applications, however, delays should be expected.
+**Update on Coronavirus and Canadian Work Permit: Canada is still accepting work permit applications.

 Regardless of the legal ability to do so, work permit holders should consider the public health crisis in Canada.
 If it is at all possible to delay travel to Canada, it is advisable to do so.